influxdata/telegraf/plugins/inputs/syslog/README.md

 Collect syslog messages as per RFC5425.

-It acts as a syslog transport receiver.
+It acts as a syslog transport receiver - ie., TLS (or TCP) server.

 This plugin listens for syslog messages.
 When received it parses them extracting metrics.